Impact

 Affected Systems

-The affected products are Oracle WebCenter Content from Oracle Corporation, with the 12.2.1.4.0 and 14.1.2.0.0 release lines noted as vulnerable.
-The description also acknowledges that a scope change could potentially affect other Oracle products that interact with WebCenter Content, though the primary target remains the mentioned versions.
+Oracle WebCenter Content 12.2.1.4.0 and 14.1.2.0.0 are vulnerable.
+The flaw’s scope change may affect other Oracle products that interact with WebCenter Content, but the primary targets remain the listed releases.

 Risk and Exploitability

-The CVSS v3.1 base score of 9.0 marks this vulnerability as Critical, with no authentication required, high complexity, no user interaction, and a changed scope, enabling attackers to fully compromise the system.
-The EPSS score is reported as less than 1%, indicating that the probability of exploitation at the time of this assessment is low, yet the severity remains high.
-Because the vulnerability is accessed over HTTP, it can be exploited remotely from any network location that can reach the WebCenter Content service, making it a significant threat to unpatched environments.
-The lack of a listing in CISA’s KEV catalog does not mitigate the risk, as the flaw remains publicly known and potentially exploitable.
+The CVSS v3.1 base score of 9.0 categorizes this as Critical, with no authentication, high complexity, no user interaction, and changed scope.
+The EPSS score of less than 1% indicates a low current exploitation probability, but the severity remains high.
+Because the vulnerability is reached over HTTP, it can be triggered remotely from any location that can contact the WebCenter Content service.
+The weakness involves incorrect permission evaluation (CWE-284), enabling the attacker to bypass access controls and execute code.

 OpenCVE Enrichment